paultheastronomer/betapic/README.md

 **BestFit.py** - Produces a plot showing the best fit to the Ly-alpha line.
 Both with and without sky subtraction.

 **posterior.py** - Plots the posterior distributions of the MCMC chains calculated using Ly_fit.py.

+**ColDens.py** - Plots the posterior distributions of H column density estimate from two components.

 Additional code